The Black Parade World Tour: Background and development

 My Chemical Romance released their third studio album, The Black Parade, on October 23, 2006, through Reprise Records.
 A concept album, it centers around a man dying from cancer, known as "the Patient", who reflects upon his life as he nears his death, which is presented to him in the form of his fondest childhood memory: seeing a marching band.
 This also led to the creation of an alter-ego band named after the album, simply titled "The Black Parade".
 To promote the album, My Chemical Romance would perform around 60 standalone shows throughout 2006.

-On December 18, 2006, My Chemical Romance announced the first leg of the Black Parade World Tour, consisting 17 dates at stadiums throughout the United States.
+On December 18, 2006, My Chemical Romance announced the first leg of the Black Parade World Tour, consisting of 17 dates at stadiums throughout the United States.
 Around the same time, a set of dates for the United Kingdom were announced.
 A second leg with 18 more dates was announced on February 1, 2007, with all set in the United States except for one show in Vancouver.
 Shortly afterwards, 7 stops at Canadian cities were announced.
 The tour continued to announce more, and it formally began on February 22 in Manchester, New Hampshire.
 The European leg of the tour started on March 20, and by May they were back in the United States for a second North American leg.
 They then went to Europe again shortly afterwards.
 The band then went to Mexico in October to play a show, went back to their home state of New Jersey, and then returned to Europe in November.